nixworks/public/news/2007/01/6/index.md

 ##### Jeff Bezos
 ### [ Jeff Bezos, Amazon.com founder and billionaire has joined the "budget space race" with a test burn of the Blue Origin passenger rocket, the New Shepard. ](/news/2007/01/6/jeff-bezos-amazon-com-founder-and-billionaire-has-joined-the-budget-space-race-with-a-test-burn-of-the-blue-origin-passenger-rocket-the.md)
-_Context: New Shepard, Jeff Bezos, billionaire, Blue Origin, Amazon.com_
+_Context: Jeff Bezos, Blue Origin, billionaire, Amazon.com, New Shepard_

 #####
 ### [ The eastern United States enjoyed record high temperatures, including 72 degrees Fahrenheit (22 Celsius) in New York City. ](/news/2007/01/6/the-eastern-united-states-enjoyed-record-high-temperatures-including-72-degrees-fahrenheit-22-celsius-in-new-york-city.md)